benevolent-games/slate/readme.md

 - think of **web components** as an interface for *html authors*
   - components allow novices to easily paste complex features onto html pages
-  - but these components are html-native — not typescript-native — so they don't take typesafe props, and they're referred to by tag names with no/bad ide support
+  - but these components are html-native — not typescript-native — so they don't take typesafe props, and they're referred to by tag names with bad editor support
-- **views** are the right building blocks for typescript developers use to structure their app ui.
+- **views** are the right building blocks for typescript developers to structure their app ui
   - "slate views" are typescript-native — you import 'em, and they take typesafe props
   - slate views are built on `lit`
   - slate views have a hooks-based usage pattern inspired by react